fermyon/developer/content/cloud/linking-applications-to-resources-using-labels.md

 ## Benefits of Links and Labels

-Benefits of the Fermyon Clould links and labels include:
+The benefits of using labels and Fermyon Cloud links include:

 * **Easy Sharing**: Share your Fermyon Cloud resource across applications effortlessly.
 * **Resource Creation Control**: You decide when to create and delete Fermyon Cloud resources.